tchoo-oracle/jms-livelabs-staging/oci-library/oci-hol/java-management/set-up-of-management-agent-linux/set-up-of-management-agent-linux.md

 You may now **proceed to the next lab.**

-## Troubleshoot Management Agent Installation Issues
+## Troubleshoot Management Agent installation issues

 **For Task 1**